compilerai/ooelala-project/README.md

 	* *common* - This subdirectory contains the Polybench header file which needs to be included in the benchmarks.
 	* *scripts* - This subdirectory contains the scripts used to build and run the Polybench benchmarks to obtain the speedups listed in Table 4 of the paper.
 Comparisons between various compilers have been drawn.
 	* *selected_benchmarks* - This represents the selected subset of benchmarks which we have annotated with custom `RESTRICT` macro predicates (corresponding to `CANT_ALIAS` used in the paper), used to provide the additional aliasing information, but in no way modifying the behaviour of the program

+* *sample_outputs* - This directory contains a set of sample outputs which are obtained on running the SPEC CPU 2017 and the polybench benchmarks.
+These can be used by the developers to verify the output format
+	* *spec* - This contains the results and stats obtained for a sample run of SPEC CPU 2017, with clang and clang-unseq
+	* *polybench* - This contains the results and stats obtained for a sample run of Polybench, with clang and clang-unseq

 * *CANT_ALIAS.md* - This is a tutorial which discusses the *CANT_ALIAS* predicate described in the paper.
 It outlines the use of the macro and the subtleties associated with that.